GaryCollins-Sec/Siem-Home-Lab/README.md

-In this phase of the project, I used the Linux command line on the Ubuntu-Victim endpoint to verify its network configuration and IP address.
-By executing the ip a command, I confirmed the agent's network identity, ensuring a stable connection within the isolated lab environment for log forwarding to the Wazuh Manager.
-This step was critical for validating that the endpoint's telemetry was correctly attributed to the specific target during the simulated attack and monitoring phases.
+In this phase of the project, I validated the Ubuntu victim endpoint’s network identity using the ip a command.
+This confirmed the assigned IP address and network configuration, ensuring reliable connectivity within the isolated lab environment for log forwarding to the Wazuh Manager.
+Verifying endpoint identity was essential to accurately attribute generated telemetry to the targeted host during the simulated attack and monitoring phases.

 Reference: SIEM 2